Mishieck/parawait/README.md

 ## Introduction

-Parawait is a JavaScript library for achieving concurrency and parallelism using all.
+Parawait is a JavaScript library for achieving concurrency and parallelism using promises.
 On single-core processors, the processes are run concurrently.
 On multi-core processors, the processes are run in parallel.

 ## Features

 JavaScript provides native ways of running multiple processes at once.
 These include `Promise.all`, `Promise.race`, `Promise.any` and `Promise.allSettled`.
-The similarity between Parawait and the aforementioned methods is that they all use all.
+The similarity between Parawait and the aforementioned methods is that they all use promises.
 However, there are a few significant differences between these methods and Parawait in terms of how they differ in terms of how they run the processes.
 Let us look at the features of Parawait.

 ### Memory Efficiency

-All of the JavaScript native methods take an array of all as the parameter.
-However, Parawait does not use an array of all.
+All of the JavaScript native methods take an array ofpromises as the parameter.
+However, Parawait does not use an array ofpromises.
 This makes it more memory efficient.

 ### Synchronous Functions

 The functions you want to run at once do not have to be asynchronous.
-Parawait wraps all functions in all on your behalf.
+Parawait wraps all functions inpromises on your behalf.

 ### Error Handling